nicholaspatrickhill/PepperApp/README.md

 ### UNIT TESTS
 To run the unit tests for PepperApp, follow these steps:
-1. In the Test Explorer window, review a list of all available tests.
+1. In the Test Explorer window, review the list of available tests.
 2. Click the "Run All" button to execute the tests.
 3. Review the results of the tests.